 The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.

-The property had fitted floor coverings throughout.
+The property was fully furnished and had fitted floor coverings throughout.

 No access was gained to the sub floor.